 Kirk Laudeman has been certified since 2005, and since then has remained very active in the diving community.
 Soon after achieving his Divemaster rating in 2009, he joined the ADT training staff and has since become a fixture at our Haigh Quarry training weekends.
 In his “other life” Kirk is an attorney, which may explain why he enjoys the peace and quiet of the underwater world.
 Kirk has both his daughter and his son as his dive buddies, and looks forward to many exciting adventures with them underwater in the future.

 A stint in the 82nd Airborne prepared Terry Farris well for working with dive students during ADT’s training weekends, but he’s also often seen at dive destinations all over the world.
-He’s explored the reefs off Yap, spent many hours in the famed underwater world of Palau, and has logged Cozumel, Thailand, Honduras, the Philippines, and Thailand in his diving career.
-When not wearing a dive mask or sailing, Terry is a Healthcare Consultant based in Baltimore.
+He’s explored the reefs off Yap, spent many hours in the famed underwater world of Palau, and has logged Cozumel, Thailand, Honduras, the Philippines, and the Maldives in his diving career.
+When not wearing a dive mask or sailing, Terry is a Healthcare Consultant based in Tampa.

 Marjorie King has been has been diving since 1998 where her diving career began in Maui, Hawaii.
 Since then she has never stayed out of the water long and visited many underwater treasures.
 Traveling to the land down under to dive the Great Barrier reef, stopping off in the Galapagos Islands to dive with whale sharks, and then to Costa Rica to dive with hammer head sharks, and finally a short plane ride to Bali to explore the wondrous waters and landfall.
 In her spare time she likes to explore the warm waters of the Caribbean.
 When not kicking through the water, she is the Director of Medical Imaging at Memorial Medical Center in Springfield.